mbgoseco/ECommerceNursery/README.md

 - Landscape
 	- Only landscapers are allowed to access to bulk quantity products.

+## OAuth
+- Micrsoft OAuth
+- Google OAuth

 ## Change Log
 v.0.1.0 - Sprint 1
 	Created Inventory Database and User Database.
 Created Home page, a Login Page, and Register page that capture necessary claims, and a shopping page that renders all products.
 Custom Claim based policy implamented.
+v 0.2.0 - Sprint 2
+    Add OAuth using Microsoft and Google.
+Added the ability for users to add products to card.
+Created cart view.
 ## Contributors
 Michael Goseco and Clarice Costello